 Animal models are frequently used to understand physiological mechanisms.
 Comparative Physiologists use the diverse information that can be discovered in a wide variety of non-laboratory animals to help formulate ideas about physiological processe.
 Of particular interest in this laboratory is the photoperiodic regulation of physiological activities and the mechanism by which photic information is transduced from the eye, to the nervous system and into an endocrine signal.
 The expression of photoperiodism in humans is best seen in those individuals who experience seasonal affective disorder (SAD).

 Current research interests have focused on the environmental control of structure and function in mammals, especially marsupials.
 Research areas include the photoperiodic control of reproduction, and the seasonal implications for metabolism.
 Other research relates to the seasonal physiological and endocrinological changes in mammals and their morphological implications.
 This has involved endocrine influences on non-target physiological systems, such as the renal system.
 Currently we are developing programmes to look at the interactions between stress, reproduction and ageing, using the small marsupials Antechinus stuartii (brown antechinus) and Sminthopsis macroura (striped-faced dunnart) as animal models.

 Lab members: B McAllan (head)

-The regulation of reproduction and metabolism by photoperiod and temperature
+The regulation of reproductive physiology by environmental photoperiod

 Primary supervisor: Bronwyn McAllan